icewired-yy/icewired-yy.github.io/_posts/2025-11-11-EN-NDF-and-Microfacet-Theory.md

 $$

 Now we obtain the spatial formula of the microfacet BRDF.
 To convert it into statistical integral, we need to introduce a new assumption:
-> **_Assumption 2_**: The material properities cross all the microsurface covered by the same footprint are identical.
+> **_Assumption 2_**: The material properities across all the microsurface covered by the same footprint are identical.

 This assumption leads to the independency between location $p_m$ and microsurface BRDF $f_m(p_m, \omega_i, \omega_o)$, causing $f_m(p_m, \omega_i, \omega_o) = f_m(\omega_m, \omega_i, \omega_o)$.
 And we can have the statistical integral: